 Pallet Garden: A Cheap Way to Grow Your Own Food

-The last couple years, we’ve had a pallet garden.
+The last couple of years, we’ve had a pallet garden.
 It started as a way to dabble in gardening without spending a lot of money.
-Eventually, it turned into 64 square-feet of homegrown tomatoes, cucumbers, snap peas, dandelion greens, zinnias, and a cascade of morning glories.
+Eventually, it turned into 64 square feet of homegrown tomatoes, cucumbers, snap peas, dandelion greens, zinnias, and a cascade of morning glories.

 I may have gone overboard, and it was amazing.

 As a child growing up in a rural area, I knew that food grown at home tastes 1 million% better than whatever you can buy out of season from the grocery store.
 If you’ve ever bitten into a local strawberry still warm from the sun, you probably agree with me.

 Maybe you’re like me, and you can’t help but try to turn every patch of grass into something edible.

 Or maybe you’ve never tried gardening, and you don’t want to break the bank then discover you have a black thumb.
 Here’s how we turned free pallets and some garden dirt into our family’s summertime dinners.

 Find a spot in your yard that gets at least 6 hours of direct sunlight per day.
 It’s best if the spot gets at least some shade during the day.

 Local businesses are the best places to find these for free.
 Anyone that works with shipping or fulfillment has pallets coming out of their ears.
 Craigslist is a fantastic source!